offen/offen/docs/developing-offen/understanding-development-setup.md

 ## Running tests

-To run the test of a single container, the easiest way is simply using `docker-compose` to execute the command inside the container, e.g.:
+To run the test of a single container, the easiest way is using `docker-compose` to execute the command inside the container, e.g.:

 ```
 docker-compose run --rm auditorium npm t